twopointone/django-google-integrations/.github/pull_request_template.md

+# Pull Request Template

+## Description

+Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

+Fixes # (issue)

-> # Small description of change
+## Type of change
- add your text here ...

-> # Story link for change
- add your text here ...

-> # Self tasks
+Please delete options that are not relevant.

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Self Reviewed
+- [ ] This change requires a documentation update

+## Checklist

-- [ ] Code is well-commented, linted and follows project conventions
+- [ ] My code is well-commented, linted and follows project conventions
-- [ ] API Documentation Updated (if necessary)
+- [ ] I have performed a self-review of my own code
-- [ ] Test cases Updated
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] Test all APIs to check if working properly
+- [ ] I have made corresponding changes to the documentation
+- [ ] My changes generate no new warnings
-- [ ] Description explains the issue/use-case resolved and auto-closes related issues
+- [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] Updated Changelog
+- [ ] I have checked my code and corrected any misspellings

-Be kind to code reviewers, please try to keep pull requests as small and focused as possible :)